B.C. Human Rights Tribunal finds resort owner schemed to replace Caucasian workers | CBC News

 B.C.
 Human Rights Tribunal finds resort owner schemed to replace Caucasian workers

-Kin Wa Chan ordered to pay 7 former employees of the Spruce Hill Resort $173K for racial discrimination
+Kin Wa Chan ordered to pay 7 former employees of Spruce Hill Resort total of $173K for racial discrimination

 The B.C.
-Human Rights Tribunal has awarded over $173,000 to seven former employees of the Spruce Hill Resort and Spa in the B.C.
-Cariboo who claimed owner Kin Wa Chan racially discriminated against them because they were Caucasian.
+Human Rights Tribunal has awarded over $173,000 in total to seven former employees of the Spruce Hill Resort and Spa in the B.C.
+Cariboo who claimed owner Kin Wa Chan discriminated against them because they're Caucasian.

 "I find that Mr. Chan said words to the effect: 'Chinese workers are better and cheaper than white workers' and 'Chinese workers do not have to be paid holiday pay or overtime.'"

-Complainant Clare Fast received the highest award of just over $62,000.
-Fast worked at the resort for two decades as fitness and human resources manager, but the tribunal heard how she was terminated when Chan hired a person identified as "Holly" to take over all her duties.
+Clare Fast received the highest award of just over $62,000.
+Fast worked at the resort for two decades as fitness and human resources manager, but the tribunal heard how she was terminated when Chan hired a person identified as Holly to take over her duties.

 Sexual discrimination